itzemanuelj/Creating-a-Virtual-Machine-Using-Azure/README.md

 ### Step 6: Connect to the Virtual Machine
 1. Enter username and password that we created prior to creating our VM.
-2. 🎉Congratulations!
-You have created your first virtual machine within Azure!🎉
+2. Congratulations!
+You have created your first virtual machine within Azure!

 ![VM](https://i.imgur.com/mVm8WEE.png)
 ![VM](https://i.imgur.com/wEaETOZ.png)